-- Soak a few seeds of Bengal gram (chana) and keep them overnight. - Drain the excess water and cover the seeds with a wet cloth and leave them for a day.
-Make sure that the seeds do not become dry. - Cut open the seeds carefully and observe the different parts. - Compare your observations with the Fig. 8.9 and see if you can identify all the parts.
+- Soak a few seeds of Bengal gram (Chana) and keep them overnight. - Drain the excess water and cover the seeds with a wet cloth and leave them for a day.
+Make sure that the seeds do not become dry.

+Fig 13.9 Germination

+- Cut open the seeds carefully and observe the different parts. - Compare your observations with the Fig. 13.9 and see if you can identify all the parts.

-8.3.3 Reproduction in Human Beings
+13.3 Reproduction in Human Beings

 So far, we have been discussing the variety of modes that different species use for reproduction.
 Let us now look at the species that we are most interested in, namely, humans.
-Humans use a sexual mode of reproduction.
+Humans use sexual mode of reproduction.
 How does this process work?